SampleEnvironment/secop-ophyd/README.md

 ## Getting Started
-A demo repository that shows the full functionality of the integration provided here:
+A demo repository that shows the full functionality of the integration is provided here:

 [secop-sim](https://codebase.helmholtz.cloud/rock-it-secop/secop-sim)